-Bayside Council is divided into five (5) areas known as wards: numbered 1, 2, 3, 4, and 5.
-The ward boundaries are set by Council according to the population, so that each has approximately the same number of residents, and they generally follow the Commonwealth Government's census boundaries.
+Bayside Council is divided into five (5) areas known as Wards: numbered 1, 2, 3, 4, and 5.
+The Ward boundaries are set by Council according to the population, so that each has approximately the same number of residents, and they generally follow the Commonwealth Government's census boundaries.

 Bayside Council is governed by the body of Councillors who are elected by the residents and ratepayers of the City.

-Bayside Council is made up of fifteen (15) Councillors (comprising of three representatives for each ward), one of whom is the Mayor.
-Click here to view the list of current Bayside Council's Councillors.
+Bayside Council is made up of fifteen (15) Councillors (comprising of three representatives for each Ward), one of whom is the Mayor.
+Details of Bayside Council's current Councillors can be found online.
 These elected representatives meet regularly at formal Council meetings to make decisions on policy matters and other important issues.